The Science of Smell

 Did you know that what we smell can actually influence our mood?

 Aromatherapy is a complementary field of therapy that incorporates the use of incense and essential oils from plants into other therapies.
-This basically means that aromatherapy is best used in conjunction with other treatments.
+In other words, aromatherapy is best used in conjunction with other treatments.
 For instance, a masseuse may put pleasant aromas into their massage oil, or during a guided meditation, the leader may choose to have essential oils dissipating into the room.

 Interestingly, not only can aromatherapy be a part of healing practices, but it can also be used in day-to-day life to promote a sense of calm!